Major in Jewish Studies

 Students must select two of the following areas of concentration: ancient Israel/Hebrew Bible; Judaism and Jewish history of the Second Temple and rabbinic periods; Jewish history and culture in the medieval and early modern periods; modern Jewish history and culture; Jewish/Hebrew literature (which requires the study of literature in Hebrew or Yiddish); and Jewish thought.
 With the approval of the Director of Undergraduate Students, students may also design their own areas of concentration.

 In each of the two areas of concentration, students choose three courses, in consultation with the Director of Undergraduate Study.
-These are expected to comprise one introductory course; one seminar taken in the junior year; and one course requiring a final research paper.
+These are expected to comprise at least one introductory course and one seminar taken in the junior year.
 One relevant course should be in an area outside the Program in Jewish Studies, such as a course relating to the larger historical, literary, or philosophical context if the concentration is in a historical period, or a course in the theory or practice of literature if the concentration is in Jewish/Hebrew literature.

 Senior Essay